-Now to the question at hand, what would be some reasons to use an FSA advance?
+Now to the question at hand, what are some reasons to use an FSA advance?
 The ability to lock in a rate not only hedges against the chance that rates could rise during the forward start period, but also offers both duration and cost-certain funding.
 This can be useful for a couple of different situations:

 - Replacing maturing deposits or advances.
 If there are known maturing retail or brokered deposits, or advances, coming due, an FSA will allow you to secure funding closely resembling today's cost.
 This is an ideal tool to use during times when rates are expected to significantly increase or the premium to forward settle the advance is immaterial or low relative to settling the advance today.

 - Another use for the FSA is to lock in cost-certain funding for an upcoming construction project or securities purchase.
-If the project were slated to start six months from now and funding is needed, using an FSA allows you to confidently set a borrowing rate based the FSA rate and add additional spread to attain the net interest margin you are hoping to achieve.
+If the project were slated to start six months from now and funding is needed, using an FSA allows you to confidently set a borrowing rate based on the FSA rate and add additional spread to attain the net interest margin you are hoping to achieve.
 This helps avoid situations in which you commit to a rate for a customer and then either unnecessarily execute on funding now, or wait and hope rates don't move higher and diminish your targeted net interest spread.

 Benefits of Borrowing from FHLB Des Moines

 There are many benefits to borrowing from FHLB Des Moines, aside from the usual highlights of size discounts and the 3.50% dividend received on activity stock.
 A minimum advance size of $100,000 allows any institution to take advantage of an FHLB Des Moines advance.
 For institutions unable to enter in derivatives contracts, an FSA is a great alternative to lock in a rate instead of using a forward settling swap.
 Additionally, another perk of borrowing from FHLB Des Moines is the ability to use eligible collateral.
 If you have collateral that is unable to be pledged elsewhere, take a look at pledging it to FHLB Des Moines to collateralize potential advances.